Function Block Diagram (FBD) PLC Programming Tutorial for Beginners

 Comparing two or more values is useful.
 But sometimes, instead of comparing, you will have to choose between values.
 The selection function blocks give you that opportunity.

 What they all have in common is that they give you the option of selecting a value.
 With or without conditions.
-The essence of these blocks is really just assignment.
-You will select on of the inputs and assign it to the output of these blocks.
+The essence of these blocks is really just an assignment.
+You will select one of the inputs and assign it to the output of these blocks.